ArbitRandomUser/MPVShow/readme.md

 but i could't get that working.
 For some reason `mp.getproperty("filename")` just didnt work :( .
-So right now manually setting `fname` in presentation.lua is the only way.
+So right now manually setting `fname` in MPVShow.lua is the only way.
-The workflow as of now is to make a copy `presentation.lua` for every video with the variable `fname` changed to the video's filename.
+The workflow as of now is to make a copy `MPVShow.lua` for every video with the variable `fname` changed to the video's filename.

 If you do get it working